-The program has delivered high patient engagement and positive outcomes, including a 50% decrease in depression score, 42% decrease in anxiety score, 32% decrease in social anxiety score4 and a retention rate that is 15 times higher than other mental health apps.5
+The program has delivered high patient engagement and positive outcomes, including a 50% decrease in depression score, a 42% decrease in anxiety score, a 32% decrease in social anxiety score3 and a retention rate that is 15 times higher than other mental health apps.4

-“This coaching program is built on (CBT) which previously was only available via live therapy sessions with a therapist.
+“The coaching program is built on CBT which previously was only available via live therapy sessions with a therapist.
 It offers employees an option in between a self-care app and outpatient therapy,” Grassmuck says.
 “It was important to base the program on CBT principles, which are known to produce positive outcomes for patients.”

-When virtual care may help support behavioral health conditions
+When virtual health may help support behavioral health conditions

-When employees aren’t sure what support they need, employee assistance programs (EAPs) and advocates can help guide employees to appropriate, timely care across a continuum, whether it’s self-care apps, virtual coaching or virtual care.
-In fact, a recent survey shows that 68% of organizations plan to emphasize mental health offerings, especially virtual care and digital tools, over the next 2 years.6
+When employees aren’t sure what support they need, Employee Assistance Programs (EAPs) and advocates can help guide employees to appropriate, timely care across a continuum, whether it’s self-care apps, virtual coaching or virtual care.
+In fact, 77% of employers plan to provide behavioral health support to their employees, such as virtual care and digital tools.5

-Most EAPs offer a wide range of services, often referring employees to other professionals who can offer more or extended care in particular areas.
-For example, UnitedHealthcare’s EAP allows plan members to call coordinators 24/7 for a no-additional-cost, confidential assessment of their situation and a referral to licensed professionals and services.
+Most EAPs offer a wide range of services, sometimes referring employees to other professionals who can offer more or extended care in particular areas.
+For example, the UnitedHealthcare EAP allows plan members to call specialists 24/7 at no additional cost for a confidential assessment of their situation and a referral to licensed professionals and services if needed.

 “Improving access to behavioral health care is critical at all levels of severity.
 Members with faster access to behavioral health care have higher levels of engagement and better outcomes.”

-EAP coordinators help members manage a variety of behavioral health conditions, improve relationships at home or work, handle stress, work through emotional conditions and get legal or financial assistance.
+EAP specialists help members manage a variety of behavioral health conditions, improve relationships at home or work, handle stress, work through emotional conditions and get legal or financial assistance.

 “Navigating the system is complicated and talking with someone who understands the complexities makes a big difference,” Rosenzweig says.
 “Virtual behavioral health care represents an opportunity to bring the care delivery model into our patients’ homes, and we’re equipped to help guide employees to our solutions with this option.”

-Leveraging technology to help remove access barriers and improve relationships and rapport with patients has the potential to help benefit everyone including employers when they have healthier, productive employees.
+Leveraging technology to help remove access to barriers and improve relationships and rapport with members has the potential to help benefit everyone, including employers when they have healthier, productive employees.

 Find ways you and your employees can simplify the experience, make healthier choices and lower costs.